ianrenton/ianrenton.com/_posts/2011-08-12-whither-the-state-religion.markdown

 There is an English language, which there are some reasonable arguments in favour of requiring those who live here to speak.
 Of course no-one in their right mind would suggest that people who live here adopt the "English religion", so why have such a concept in the first place?
 It can only serve as a small but niggling reminder to the nation's Muslims and Sikhs that they aren't quite as "English" as others.

 I find the number of state-funded church schools quite odd too -- in my town, there are only two _non_-faith schools, neither of which we are in the catchment area of.
-So I am paying money in the form of taxes for my son to be taught as fact something that is only an opinion, and one that I disagree with at that.
+So I am paying money in the form of taxes for my child to be taught as fact something that is only an opinion, and one that I disagree with at that.

 I understand the historical reasons behind the system, why the Church of England exists and why the concept of a state religion exists.
 But is it not a little out-dated now?